 3. Using social media, select the first woman fitting criteria 1. who appears in my newsfeed.

 This series of works were born from dialogue between myself and my models, whom I chose according to their adherence to the principles I set for this series.
 The significance of images of women, beauty and self-image was discussed, and the interviews transcribed.
 (Please see Interviews to find out more).
 These very personal accounts then gave way for my process of creation to begin.
-The dialectic between desire and lack initially framed in relation to the question of self-image, was then taken up as the central problem for the creation of images in painting; in which initial ideals were transformed and modified through a practical process of questioning, drawing from various traditions of portraiture and painting.
+The relationship between desire and lack in relation to the question of self-image, was then taken up as the starting point in which initial ideals were transformed and modified through the practical process of painting.
 The importance of the iconised virtual version of ourselves emerged as a key theme in the interviews, and interestingly enough each of my models went on to use the paintings as their digital avatar on social media.

-To me beauty seems to be representative of the lost object – the ever-elusive promise of a complete sense of being; an idea I see echoed in Bataille’s concept of continuity, and ultimately stemming from our difficulty to accept our own finitude.
-Unattainable beauty thus comes to represent wholeness, an ultimate state of existence, and the iconised image can give us a taste of this, and thus, of immortality.
+To me beauty seems to be representative of the lost object – the ever-elusive promise of a complete sense of being, ultimately stemming from our difficulty to accept our own finitude.
+Unattainable beauty hereby comes to represent wholeness, an ultimate state of existence, and the iconised image can give us a taste of this, and through this, a taste of immortality.
 The image remains as it is, whereas the self is unstable, in a constant state of decline until it eventually disappears.
 My final piece consist of 3 separate pieces, which work as a set, each exploring different nuances on the theme.
-The choice to have 3 models, and present 3 works (1 relating to each model) refers back to Lacan’s 3 registers, the number’s association with the divine and the historical use of the triptych in religious iconography.
+The choice to have 3 models, and present 3 works (1 relating to each model) refers back the number’s association with the divine and the historical use of the triptych in religious iconography.
 The work also references various traditional Vanitas motifs, such as the young woman, mirrors and precious objects (Der Tod steht uns gut) alongside other symbolic references to perfection, ideals, and the significance of the specular image.
-These references are evident through the use of materials, sizes, shapes and medium; The reflective nature of the perspex framed in the size and shape of a domestic full length mirror being an example.
-Please see Lexicon for more details and The Specular Self more pieces from the series.
+Please see The Specular Self more pieces from the series.

 This is a series in which I started to engage the process of painting and image creation more directly with the tension between desire and lack.
 ‘Unsatisfactory’ images are covered by whiting out and washing off, the process of which re-activates the old rejected layers of water-soluble ink, leading to a merging of the old and the new.
-This technique begins to develop a visual language internal to the painting dialectic between the imagined finished image (desire), the dissatisfaction with the resulting image (lack), and the return to the image (desire) in an attempt to draw something new out from it.
+This technique begins to develop a visual language which reflects the cyclical relationship between the imagined finished image (desire), the dissatisfaction with the resulting image (lack), and the return to the image (desire) in an attempt to draw something new out from it.